Are you wondering how to start a Medium company blog?

 Is Posting On Medium Bad for SEO?

-First off, remember Medium is not a magic bullet.
+Medium is not a magic bullet.
 It won’t generate tons of links for your content.
 Even if you link to your own site from Medium, your links will all be nofollowed by default.
-So you shouldn’t post simply because you’re trying to build links.
+So there are no big advantages in that respect.

 And you still have to put the effort into creating that content, or paying a blogging service to create something amazing for you to post.